carrierwaveuploader/carrierwave/README.md

   version :thumb do
     process resize_to_fill: [280, 280]
   end

   version :small_thumb, :from_version => :thumb do
     process resize_to_fill: [20, 20]
   end

 end
 ```

-The option `:from_version` uses the file cached in version `:thumb`, instead
+The option `:from_version` uses the file cached in the `:thumb` version instead
-of the original version and it, depending on each situation, can result faster
+of the original version, potentially resulting in faster processing.
-in a faster processing.

 ## Making uploads work across form redisplays